arrorLabArts/privacy-policies/firesats-wallet.md

 We may collect certain information about you when you use our App.
 This information may include:

-Personal Information: To provide our services, we may collect your email address, BSV wallet address, and transaction-related data.
+Financial Information: To provide you with your transaction history, we may collect your wallet's transaction Ids.

-Device Information: We may collect information about the device you use to access the App, including the device's unique identifier, operating system, and mobile network information.

-Usage Information: We may collect information about how you use the App, including your interaction with the App's features, preferences, and settings.

 ###  How We Use Your Information